sarra20020/git-sheet/commands.md

 - Now, suppose you forgot to tag the project at v1.2, which was at the “Update rakefile” commit.
 You can add it after the fact.
 To tag that commit, you specify the commit checksum (or part of it) at the end of the command: `git tag -a v1.2 9fceb02`
 - By default, the git push command doesn’t transfer tags to remote servers.
 You will have to explicitly push tags to a shared server after you have created them.
 This process is just like sharing remote branches — you can run `git push origin <tagname>`
 - If you have a lot of tags that you want to push up at once, you can also use the --tags option to the git push command.
 This will transfer all of your tags to the remote server that are not already there `git push origin --tags`
+- `git push <remote> --tags` will push both lightweight and annotated tags
+-  if you use `git push <remote> --follow-tags` only annotated tags will be pushed to the remote
+-  Delete Tags `git tag -d <tagname>` Note that this does not remove the tag from any remote servers.
+There are two common variations for deleting a tag from a remote server.
+The first variation is `git push <remote> :refs/tags/<tagname>`  The second (and more intuitive) way to delete a remote tag is with `git push origin --delete <tagname>`

 ## GitHub